 This work-in-progress testing of materials explores the seemingly stable “I” as composed of odd, non-logical, truncated fictions.
 Fragmented, these strains of narrative percolate just beneath the surface of the self.
 Inhibited, but still twitchily at play in our very muscles and tissues, they eloquently trouble an otherwise cohesive identity.
 At times with a fluidly surging physicality, at times deeply dis-coordinated; with a sense of humour both deliciously absurd and razor sharp; and with an unflinching curiosity about what’s happening right now in this moment, this dancer-choreographer probes the parts of us that show up, unannounced and uninvited, despite our best efforts.

-Choreographer Andrew Turner
+Choreography and performance Andrew Turner

 Lighting design, video design and integration Gaspard Philippe